chungli/example/readme.txt

 hows it going
-its going fine thank you
+it is not going well